Streams

 Message: 'j'

 In Listing 17-34, we start by adding a timeout to the stream with the timeout method, which comes from the StreamExt trait.
 Then we update the body of the while let loop, because the stream now returns a Result.
 The Ok variant indicates a message arrived in time; the Err variant indicates that the timeout elapsed before any message arrived.
 We match on that result and either print the message when we receive it successfully, or print a notice about the timeout.
-Finally, notice that we pin the messages after applying the timeout to them, because the timeout helper produces a future which needs to be pinned to be polled.
+Finally, notice that we pin the messages after applying the timeout to them, because the timeout helper produces a stream which needs to be pinned to be polled.

 Filename: src/main.rs